 1) To preserve, present, and interpret African American history and to engage a broad and diverse audience through these activities.

 2) To promote an understanding among various groups that comprise the St. Petersburg community to enhance our ability as a society to respect, value diversity, and foster equal rights and social justice.

-The history of African Americans in the St. Petersburg community and throughout the African Diaspora will be the central focus of programming at the Dr. Carter G. Woodson African American Museum.
-The Museum serves to preserve this rich history for present and future generations of St. Petersburg residents and visitors to St. Petersburg.
+The history of African Americans in the St. Petersburg community and throughout the African Diaspora will be the central focus of programming at The Woodson African American Museum of Florida.
+The museum serves to preserve this rich history for present and future generations of St. Petersburg residents and visitors to St. Petersburg.